 Category: Tablets, Smartphones

 Handling email was the most interesting and useful part of the application.
-The app gave me four choices about how to deal with messages in my inbox: delete, archive, schedule later and add to a list.
+For messages in my inbox the app gave me four choices about how to deal with them: delete, archive, schedule later and add to a list.
 While the first two are common, it's the last two that give Mailbox an edge over the competition.
-The schedule for later, a half swipe to the left, offered me eight options, including later today, this evening, next week, a specific day or just "someday."
-Once deferred the app moves the message into the later folder accessible from the navigation bar and notified me via a device alert when it was time to deal with an email.
-In the settings Mailbox allowed me to customize all of the "schedule later" snooze preferences – for example, allowing "later today" to be six hours from now, instead of the default three.
+The schedule for later, a half swipe to the left, offered me eight options, including later today, this evening, next week, a specific day, or just "someday."
+Once deferred the app moves the message into the later folder accessible from the navigation bar and notified me a device alert when it was time to deal with an email.
+In the settings Mailbox allowed me to customize all of the "schedule later" snooze preferences– for example, allowing "later today" to be six hours from now, instead of the default three.